dywanik/satellites/tle_calculations/README.md

 ---

 ### 3. `clean_tle_file()`
 Utility function to extract only line 1 and 2 of each TLE set (discarding names).
+Also, cleans up empty and erroneous lines.

 ```python
 clean_tle_file('tle_2013.txt', 'tle_2013_clean.txt')